gdt050579/AppCUI-rs/docs/chapter-2/screen.md

 It is important to note that each character is going to have the same size.
 For each character we have the following attributes:
-* Forenground color (the color of the character that we are printing)
+* Foreground color (the color of the character that we are printing)
 * Background color (the color of the character background)
 * Attributes: Bold, Italic, Underline, Boxed

-The following collors are supported by AppCUI via `Color` enum from `AppCUI::graphics` module:
+The following colors are supported by AppCUI via `Color` enum from `AppCUI::graphics` module:

 | Color      | Enum variant       | RGB                                      | Color                                                                                                        |
 | ---------- | ------------------ | ---------------------------------------- | ------------------------------------------------------------------------------------------------------------ |